 Sandy Hook Bay & Raritan Bay Estuary

-The following fish Survey events were part of “Seine the Bay Day” activities hosted by the Bayshore Regional Watershed Council.
-These activities took place from 2010 to 2019.
-Volunteers would seine at four (4) sites along Raritan Bay & Sandy Hook Bay, NJ near the beginning of the summer season and around the end of the summer season.
+The following fish Survey events from 2010 to 2019 were part of “Seine the Bay Day” activities hosted by the Bayshore Regional Watershed Council and Save Coastal Wildlife.
+Volunteers would seine at four (4) sites along Raritan Bay & Sandy Hook Bay, NJ near the beginning of the summer season and also around the end of the summer season.

 Summer/Early Fall 2020